 5. Choosing a font size

 Your font size depends on the information you need to present.
-In news lower thirds, the headline graphics are often big, bold and attention-grabbing.
+In news lower thirds, the headline graphics are often large, colorful, and attention-grabbing.

 But try to gauge what the audience needs to know.
 If you’ve got a celebrity who is a household name, you might not need any more context than name.
 A one-line layout might suffice here.